 He goes on to advise that, when creating these workplace neighbourhoods and communities, it is important that these spaces are positive.
 Not only will that have a positive impact on our wellbeing, it will also improve collaboration, making our integration far more effective.
-This, in turn, creates a stronger bond to the organisation which likely means bigger commitment and longevity of the relationship.
+This creates a stronger bond to the organisation which likely means a bigger commitment and longevity of the relationship.

 As digital creates physical distance, the office of the future needs to do all in its power to pull us back in and bring us together.
-Using biophilic influences can do exactly that.
+Using biophilic influences and design principles can do exactly that.

-In his design guide, Heath talks about physical proximity and how face-to-face encounters enrich relationships and bring down barriers.
-He identifies two emerging types of office design solution: Campus styles environments, favoured by tech companies like Google, Facebook and Samsung, with their open plan offices and outdoor areas, and cellular offices, designed to counter noise and lack of privacy.
+In his biophilic design guide, Heath talks about physical proximity and how face-to-face encounters enrich relationships and bring down barriers.
+He identifies two emerging types of office interior design solution: Campus styles environments, favoured by tech companies like Google, Facebook and Samsung, with their open-plan offices and outdoor areas, and cellular offices, designed to counter noise and lack of privacy.

 It’s the campus style that supports what is known as a ‘collision’ design and there are stats to back that this works by creating more face to face interaction.
 This covers spontaneous meetings such as water cooler conversations and ad hoc ‘bumping into’ interactions in corridors.
 These offices promote the belief that proximity creates better collaboration.

-If nature and natural elements are incorporated into the design work in these spaces, this can further fuel the collaborative, people-driven approach.
+If nature and natural elements are incorporated into the design work or office fit-out in these spaces, this can further fuel the collaborative, people-driven approach.

-If we consider these varied aspects in the early stages of planning an office design or refurbishment project, we can create a real sense of community.
-We can also mark out neighbourhoods and distinguish spaces using living walls, planters and water features instead of floor coverings and panelled dividers.
+If we consider these varied aspects in the early stages of planning a design or office refurbishment project, we can create a real sense of community.
+We can also mark out ‘neighbourhoods’ and distinguish spaces using living walls, planters and water features instead of floor coverings and panelled dividers.
 This immediately allows for a more natural flow and encourages free movement.

-According to mental health charity, Mind, bringing nature into everyday life is one sure way to boost both your physical and mental health, helping you to be more active, improving your mood and making you feel more calm and relaxed overall.
+According to mental health charity, Mind, bringing nature into everyday life is one sure way to boost both your physical and mental health.
+A biophilic office can help you to be more active, improving your mood and making you feel more calm and relaxed overall.

-Standard bearer for the built environment BRE, states that 60 per cent of office staff don’t have enough access to sunlight so choosing offices with lots of natural light is going to be an easy win, in the very first instance, and should help with all biophilic elements.
+Standard bearer for the built environment BRE, states that 60 per cent of office staff don’t have enough access to sunlight.
+Choosing offices with lots of natural light is going to be an easy win, in the very first instance, and should help with all biophilic elements.